Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Stars vs. Kraken Total and Moneyline

-Here's a look at the favorite, total and moneyline for this matchup across individual sportsbooks.
+See the favorite, total and moneyline for this matchup across multiple sportsbooks.

 |Stars Moneyline